 COVID-19 Study safe in our libraries

 Welcome to the guidance page on safety measures and rules in the Library.
-Here, we explain what we’ve done to make your Library a safer study environment and how you can help us to keep it open.
+Please read it through carefully and follow the rules as this will ensure a safer study environment and help keep your Library open during the COVID-19 pandemic.

 The guidance covers:

 - Cleaning and sanitizing